Last Updated on April 28, 2021 by Travels with Kids

 The Margaret River region is famous for its unique underground caves, and you must do one while you are in the area.

-The only Margaret River maze is located to the north.
+The only Margaret River maze is located in the north.
 It is the very popular Amaze’n Maze; It is huge and has amazing gardens.

 Visit A Farm